najjaved/github-actions-workflow/README.md

 2. Run `npm init -y`.
 This will generate a package.json file, modify according to your needs e.g. add start scripts
 3. Ensure npm start works
 4. Create the Dockerfile
-5. Create the Kubernetes Deployment + Service to expose the delployment
+5. Create the Kubernetes Deployment + Service to expose the deployment
+6. Create Workflow- ci-cd pipeline

 # To Enable the Workflow

-1. Make sure your GitHub Repository is updated with your local code
+1. Make sure your GitHub Repository is updated with your local code-commit your changes
 2. Add Repo Secrets in Settings > Secrets and Variables > Actions:
     - DOCKER_USERNAME
     - DOCKER_PASSWORD